deepopo/CLF/README.md

 You can check out the other options available to use with *CLF* using:
 ``python main.py --help``

+### Evaluate
+In order to evaluate the effect anchor links prediction, we use Top@30 and AUC to show the results.

 If there are some factual errors, please let me know.
 ## Reference
 [1] Adriana Prado, Marc Plantevit, Celine Robardet, and J. F. Boulicaut.
 Mining graph topological patterns: Finding covariations among vertex descriptors.
 IEEE Transactions on Knowledge & Data Engineering, 25(9):2090–2104, 2013.